 Wages or trade income

-Compensation for work or service can either be wages or trade income.
+Compensation for work can either be wages or trade income.
 The tax obligations of the payer and the recipient depend on whether the payment is considered wages or trade income.

 What are wages?

-Wages refer to compensation paid for work carried out in an employment relationship.
-In these cases, the parties have signed an employment contract.
-Wages also include fringe benefits provided by the employer, such as:
+Wages refer to compensation paid for work carried out in an employer-employee relationship.
+In these cases, the parties have signed a contract of employment.
+Wages also include fringe benefits provided by the employer, which may include:

 - accommodation benefit